gmarkall/nbep-7/README.md

 Here the deallocations list is used for unloading the module rather than deallocating memory.
 Probably wants separating out!

+### Ownership

+Who should keep a list of pending deallocations?
+- Numba has them for GPU arrays because it might eventually want to free them
+- It also has them for streams, modules, and host allocations (and maybe other things not mentioned here), which it may need to keep (the memory manager plugin may not manage them).
+- The deallocation policy of the external plugin may not match what Numba would do, so it will want some control over it.

 ## Relying on driver for memory info